axoflow/axosyslog-core-docs/content/chapter-concepts/concepts-value-pairs/option-value-pairs/_index.md

 - `shift-levels("<number>")`

     Similar to --shift, but instead of cutting characters, it cuts dot-delimited "levels" in the name (including the initial dot).
 For example, `--shift-levels 2` deletes the prefix up to the second dot in the name of the key: `.iptables.SRC` becomes `SRC`

+- `upper`

+    Convert all keys to uppercase.
+Only supports US ASCII.

 #### Example: Using the rekey() option {#example-value-pairs-rekey}